-Businesses spend so much time on other aspects of the customer-centric experience—from their contact center solutions to their landing pages and search engine results—but often neglect the checkout page.
+Businesses spend so much time on other aspects of the customer-centric experience—from their contact center solutions to their and search engine results—but often neglect the checkout page.
 Get ahead of the competition by reducing your cart abandonment with these top tips.

 Reduce additional fees